LOZORD/me/ideas.markdown

 - Procedurally generated bank robbery escape driver game.
 - AR LARPing.
 - 5v5 evolving blob RTS (like agar.io).
+- A platformer where you have a pet mastiff that drools the gels from Portal 2.
+- Internet-famous dog trading card game (with computer vision).
+- An app like HQ that is a live music show where players have to tap along with the song to win the game or win points or whatever.

 ## Compilers and Languages